-We loved Kiyokawa Orchards, who specializes in growing over 100 varieties of apples and more than two dozen varieties of Asian and European pears.
-Pick your own fruit, take a hay ride, and enjoy a picnic on their beautiful grounds.
+We loved Kiyokawa Orchards, which specializes in growing over 100 varieties of apples and more than two dozen varieties of Asian and European pears.
+Pick your own fruit, take a hayride, and enjoy a picnic on their beautiful grounds.

 It’s pretty easy to spend a day or two in Hood River.
-This quaint town (population: 7,167) alongside the Columbia River offers breathtaking views, great food and access to all sorts of outdoor sports In fact, it’s one of the world’s premiere spots for kiteboarding.
+This quaint town (population: 7,167) alongside the Columbia River offers breathtaking views, great food, and access to all sorts of outdoor sports In fact, it’s one of the world’s premier spots for kiteboarding.
 Take a lesson with Cascade Kiteboarding.
-This 2.5 hour session includes all the necessary gear– the only thing you need to bring is guts!
+This 2.5-hour session includes all the necessary gear– the only thing you need to bring is guts!

 Doesn’t Oregon feel like the epicenter of the Tiny House movement?
 If you’re not ready to commit to sleeping in your kitchen every night, why not just try it out for a weekend?
 The Tiny House Village at Mt.
 Hood offers a unique way to experience the Portlandia vibe while surrounded by the nature of the Pacific Northwest.

 Channel your inner Cheryl Strayed and hike a section of the Pacific Crest Trail.
 Mt Hood National Forest includes 130.1 miles of this iconic route.
 There are several places to jump on the trail—check out your options here.
 Though not officially on the PCT, the Mirror Lake Trail is one of the most popular day hikes.
-The 2.1-mile trail loop around the its namesake reflects an unparalleled view of Mt.
+The 2.1-mile trail loop around its namesake reflects an unparalleled view of Mt.
 Hood.
-It’s a great option for beginners and families, and open from April 30 – November 1.
-In peak foliage season, this hikes earns the moniker of the “Fall Color Extravaganza.”
+It’s a great option for beginners and families and is open from April 30 – to November 1.
+In peak foliage season, this hike earns the moniker of the “Fall Color Extravaganza.”

 Due west of Mt Hood is the famed Willamette Valley wine region.
-Dubbed “Wine Region of the Year” by Wine Enthusiast in 2017, you’ll find incredible pinot noir, pinot gris, chardonnay, riesling and more.
+Dubbed “Wine Region of the Year” by Wine Enthusiast in 2017, you’ll find incredible Pinot Noir, Pinot Gris, Chardonnay, Riesling, and more.
 Fall marks harvest season, and many wineries celebrate big time.
 Planted in 1978, St. Josef’s is one of the original Oregon wine pioneers.
-This winery hosts their annual Grape Stomping Festival every September.
+This winery hosts its annual Grape Stomping Festival every September.
 Pretend you’re Lucy Ricardo and see how you fare barefoot in a vat of grapes.